 200 years ago, Merino sheep were a common sight in our part of England.
 Like the rest of Europe, we grew their wonderful wool to make the very finest cloth.
 But when we colonised Australia, we lost that tradition.
 While European countries continued to “grow their own”, we imported from our new colony where they had space and labour for millions of sheep.

 Now, after two centuries of development in Australia, we have brought modern Superfine Merinos home.
+Superfine is an industry term referring to wool which is below 18.5 micron in diameter – the sort of wool usually found in the finest next-to-skin sports wear.
 We work closely with partners in Australia to make sure we produce wool of the right type for our conditions.
 There are multiple strains of Merino sheep and, even within the Superfine category, several different types.
 It is essential to know what works where, to avoid making costly mistakes.

 Cashmere goats are not part of the UK farming tradition.
 Cashmere has been processed in Scotland for 200 years but not farmed in the UK commercially.
 Our Mongolian grade Cashmere goats have been with us for 13 years.
 They are a unique flock derived from some of the major cashmere producing countries in the world.
 Selectively bred for quality and quantity they are a joy to keep.
 It is a privilege to know these proud, semi-feral and delightful animals.